Irrelon/ForerunnerDB/readme.md

 </table>

 ## Version 1.3.31
-#### Breaking Changes Notifications
-Please check the breaking changes section at the end of this document for details of any changes that break previous operation or behaviour of ForerunnerDB.
-Changes that break functionality are not taken lightly and we do not allow them to be merged in to the master branch without good cause!

 ## What is ForerunnerDB
 ForerunnerDB is a NoSQL JavaScript database.
 It supports the same query language as